techidaily/site-windows11/source/_posts/resolving-package-registration-failures-on-windows-devices.md

  If the “Package could not be registered” error persists after applying the resolutions above, you might need to reinstall Photos to fix it.
 This solution is the most likely one to fix a corrupted Photos app.
 You can uninstall and reinstall Photos with PowerShell like this:

-1. Start PowerShell with a method in our guide to[opening PowerShell as an administrator](https://www.makeuseof.com/windows-11-powershell-administrator/) .
+1. Start PowerShell with a method in our guide to [opening PowerShell as an administrator](https://www.makeuseof.com/windows-11-powershell-administrator/) .
 2. Then input this command for uninstalling PowerShell and hit**Enter** :
 `Get-AppxPackage Microsoft.Windows.Photos | Remove-AppxPackage`
 ![The uninstall Photos command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/remove-photos-command.jpg)